-3.2.5 Auditory Brainstem Reponses (ABRs)
+3.2.6 Auditory Brainstem Reponses (ABRs)

 Auditory brainstem responses (ABRs) recorded from electrodes placed on the scalp represent far field potentials generated by the fiber tracts and nuclei of the ascending auditory pathway between the cochlea and the brainstem.
 The ABR latency epoch consists of up to seven prominent wave peaks which typically appear within the first 10 ms (Jewett and Williston, 1971).
 Commonly ABRs are elicited by transient stimuli (click, chirp, tone burst).
 ABRs represent the sum of synchronized neural activity of the ascending auditory pathway.
 The waves are commonly referred to as Jewett/wave I to VII.
 In clinical diagnostics mainly waves I, III, and V are analyzed.
-Wave I and II stem from the auditory nerve, wave III from the cochlear nucleus, wave IV and V from the lateral lemniscus and inferior colliculus (lower brainstem), and wave VI and VII from sub-cortical regions.
+Wave I and II stem from the auditory nerve, and while it was assumed for many years that wave III arose from the cochlear nucleus, wave IV and V from the lateral lemniscus and inferior colliculus (lower brainstem), and wave VI and VII from subcortical regions, there is more recent data suggesting that multiple sites along the auditory pathway may contribute to the later waves and that each anatomical site may contribute to more than one wave (Hall, 2007).
 Due to the fact that the velocity of the traveling wave running into the cochlea is highest in the basal region, click-evoked ABRs mirror mainly the activity of basal (high-frequency) cochlear regions.
 This is also true for low frequency tone bursts and chirps when high stimulus levels are applied.
 Typical properties are wave amplitude and latency.
 Wave amplitudes represent the amplitude difference between a positive peak and a following negative peak typically amounting to less than 2 μV (Picton et al., 1981).
 Absolute wave latencies represent the time from stimulus onset until the wave peak occurs.
-Interpeak latencies (IPL) describe the time between the wave peaks.
+Inter-peak latencies (IPL) describe the time between the wave peaks.
 Wave V has the highest, wave I the lowest amplitude.
 Amplitudes also decrease with decreasing stimulus level.
 Wave latencies are shorter at higher stimulus levels due to an increasing basalward spread of excitation (Folsom, 1984).
-ABRs are quite independent of a subject's vigilance (i.e. sleep, attentiveness) (Picton and Hillyard, 1974) and can therefore be performed during sedation or anaesthetization.
+ABRs are quite independent of a patient's vigilance (i.e., sleep, attentiveness) (Picton and Hillyard, 1974) and can therefore be performed during sedation or anaesthetization.

-Figure 44: Overview of ABR waves
+Figure 46: Overview of ABR waves

 Commonly, ABRs are elicited by stimulating the hearing organ via air conduction (AC) using headphones, insert earphones or loudspeakers.
 However, ABRs can also be elicited by stimulating the cochlea directly by bypassing the middle ear via bone conduction (BC).
 In this case, a bone conductor is placed on the mastoid (or forehead) for stimulating the sensory cells in the cochlea.
 A hearing loss caused by middle-ear pathologies (middle ear effusion, Eustachian tube dysfunction, otosclerosis) can be detected, especially in children with doubtful behavioral pure-tone audiograms (Mauldin and Jerger, 1979).
 Conductive and cochlear hearing loss exhibit different wave amplitude and latency patterns.
-Especially, wave V latency and threshold are used for audiological diagnostics in children or handicapped persons who are not able to reliably report on their hearing disability.
+Especially, wave V latency and threshold are used for audiological diagnostics in children or disabled persons who are not able to reliably report on their hearing disability.
 The IPL between wave I and V represent the neural transmission time between cochlea and lower brainstem.
 IPL is therefore used for assessing retro-cochlear pathologies between cochlea and lower brainstem.